 (Wow, they referenced bacon… How creative…)

 Because vegans don’t drink cow’s milk, sheep’s milk, or goat’s milk, people sometimes assume they don’t breastfeed either.
-Here’s why breastfeeding is vegan.
+That couldn’t be further from the truth.
+Find out why in this post.

-One of the hardest parts about going vegan is saying goodbye to cherished food traditions.
+One of the hardest parts about going plant-based is the thought of saying goodbye to cherished food traditions.

 If you’ve ever wondered if you can get through life without ever eating granny’s biscuits and gravy again, fear not.
 Not only can you veganize that beloved recipe, you can also create new traditions that gel with your compassionate beliefs.

-Going vegan has changed my life in countless ways.
+Living a fully compassionate life has changed me in countless ways.
 In this post, I sum it up.

-I wrote this open letter to a new vegan after I’d been vegan for only a couple years myself.
-In it, I share 4 tips for transitioning to a vegan lifestyle.
+I wrote this open letter after I’d been vegan for only a couple years myself.
+In it, I share 4 tips for transitioning to this compassionate lifestyle.

-There’s an old joke that some people like to tell about vegans.
+There’s an old joke that some people like to tell.
 It goes like this, “How do you know someone is vegan?
 Don’t worry.
 They will tell you.”

-In this post I share the reasons why vegans talk about being vegan.
+In this post I share the reasons why people may feel that way.

-My home is my sanctuary, and that’s one reason why keeping a vegan home is something I value.
+My home is my sanctuary.
+And that’s one reason why keeping a cruelty-free home is something I value.

-People sometimes criticize vegans who eat at non-vegan restaurants or say they shouldn’t go places that are especially meat-heavy like barbecue joints.
+People sometimes criticize those who eat at non-vegan restaurants.
+Or they say vegans shouldn’t go places that are especially meat-heavy like barbecue joints.

 Another criticism people have about vegans is that they are privileged or out of touch to be worrying about honey in bread or cow’s milk in coffee.
 In this post, I share my thoughts on that idea.

 People love to play, “What if?”
-They ask questions like, “What if you were trapped on a desert island?
-Would you be vegan then?”
+They ask questions like, “But what if you were trapped on a desert island?”

 Thus far I’ve managed to stay away from desolate islands, but you never know when a three hour tour might turn into a Tom Hanks/Wilson scenario…

-People are sometimes confused about why vegans would want to eat something like vegan ribs or vegan burgers if they don’t want to eat pigs and cows.
+People are sometimes confused about why those who don’t eat pigs and cows would want to eat seitan ribs or veggie burgers.
 This is why…

-People will even go so far as to call vegan food “fake.”
+People will even go so far as to call non-dairy milk, seitan, or veggie burgers “fake.”
 Here’s my take on “fake” milk & meat.

 Here’s why burgers and dogs are just shapes that fit handily on a bun.

 It seems like the holidays can be a tricky time for everyone.
-Not only are there politics, personalities, and expectations to deal with, when you’re vegan it can bring on unique challenges.
+Not only are there politics, personalities, and expectations to deal with, when you’re plant-based it can bring on unique challenges.

-Will this be your first vegan Thanksgiving?
+Will this be your first meat-free Thanksgiving?
 Here are 12 tips to make it through unscathed.

 Even if you bring something mundane like potato chips or salsa to a party, if people find out a vegan brought it, sometimes they stay far away – as if they are afraid those chips will bite.

-Here’s what to do when people won’t eat vegan food.
+Here’s what to do when people won’t eat your plant-based potluck dish.

 Weddings and other catered meals can be tricky for people with specific dietary needs.
 Here are some ways I’ve navigated options at weddings – including buffets and sit-down dinners.